 Pick spaces within a 1 km or less proximity to green space and retail.

-Look up the neighborhood of a potential space on www.walkscore.com.
-Try to locate in a neighborhood with a rating of 70 or higher.
+Look up the neighbourhood of a potential space on www.walkscore.com.
+Try to locate in a neighbourhood with a rating of 70 or higher.

 Look for space that is attached to or on top of a retail establishment.